-Librairie Le Tiers

-Mythe on 21 Rue

-Cujas is one of those

-few bookshops where

-you still can make

-unexpected discoveries

-of more or less frayed

-and disintegrated

-copies of old editions

-that are hardly found

-elsewhere.
-The search

-takes some efforts.
-In
+Librairie Le Tiers Mythe on 21 Rue Cujas is one of those few bookshops where you still can make unexpected discoveries of more or less frayed and disintegrated copies of old editions that are hardly found elsewhere.
+The owner .
+Ahmad Salamatian is an institution in himself.
+For the custumer the search takes some efforts.
+In many of the shelfs the books are stored in two rows, one hidden behind the other.
+To reach the treasures close to the ceiling you have to balance on old rickety wooden ladders.